fangohr/finmag/README.md

 ### Finmag dependencies container

-Docker image which contains all dependencies required to run finmag is hosted on DockerHub as `finmag/finmag:dependencies`.
-Similar to previous sections, if you navigate to `install/docker/dependencies`, you can run `make pull`, `make run`, etc.
+Docker image which contains all of the dependencies necessary to run finmag is hosted on DockerHub as `finmag/finmag:dependencies`.
+Similar to in previous sections, if you navigate to `install/docker/dependencies`, you can run `make pull`, `make run`, etc.

 ### Installing on host

-More detailed comments on the installation of finmag on host machine are in [`install/README.md`](install/README.md).
+More detailed comments on the installation of finmag on a host machine are in [`install/README.md`](install/README.md).

 ## Binder

-If you want to try using finmag anonymously in the cloud you can do it on [Binder](https://mybinder.org/v2/gh/fangohr/finmag/master?filepath=index.ipynb).
+If you want to try using Finmag anonymously in the cloud you can do it on [Binder](https://mybinder.org/v2/gh/fangohr/finmag/master?filepath=index.ipynb).
 This does not require you to have anything installed and no files will be created on your machine.
 You only need a web browser.

 ## Documentation